-5.2.3.1 The Audit Committee
+The Audit Committee 5.2.3.1

-The regulation of its missions, composition and structure is governed by Articles L. 823-19 et seg. of the French Commercial Code.
-The Company's Internal Regulations comply with the provisions on the Audit Committee stipulated by the aforementioned articles.
+The regulation of its missions, composition and structure is governed by Articles L. 823-19 et seq. of the French Commercial Code.
+The company's Internal Regulations comply with the provisions on the Audit Committee stipulated by the aforementioned articles.

-Composition 5.2.3.1.1
+5.2.3.1.1 Composition